Finance + Profits

 2. Have a break!

-I know what you're thinking, taking a break seem rather counter intuitive but think again.
+I know what you're thinking, taking a break seems rather counter intuitive but think again.
 Research has proven that taking scheduled breaks actually helps improve concentration levels whereas working on tasks without any breaks whatsoever leads to a downhill decline in your performance.

 Take a walk down the road or make yourself a coffee - free your mind for a bit before you power back into it.

 3. Destroying all distractions

 We all like to be in the know of what's going on, but phone calls, email/social media notifications and having lots of web browsers open aren't going to benefit you.
 Actually, they are highly likely to take you away from your train of thought and the project you're working on, making you that little bit further behind.
 Again, schedule in times to check these around 3 times a day depending on your profession and make it a rule to only check your personal notifications on your breaks.

 Pick and choose your meetings.
 Before you plan a meeting or say you'll attend one, ask yourself if you can accomplish the same tasks via a phone call or email.

 4. Don't multitask - yes, even the women!

 Studies are an amazing thing and have shown us yet again that multi-tasking is not productive.
 Attempting several tasks at once will not only lead to a decrease in loss of time and productivity but also an increase in stress levels.
 Set a rule and commit to focusing on one thing at a time for optimum productivity.